sap-tutorials/Tutorials/tutorials/appstudio-fioriapps-mta-build-deploy/appstudio-fioriapps-mta-build-deploy.md

     >The deployment process takes a few minutes.
 When the deployment process is complete, the notifications **Process finished.** and **Terminal will be reused by tasks.** will appear at the bottom of the **Task: Deploy** console.

     ><!-- border -->![deploy success](BAS-Deploy-2-.png)

+    If you have issues with the deployment, check out the [SAP Business Application Guided Answers](https://ga.support.sap.com/dtp/viewer/index.html#/tree/2827/actions/41344) for troubleshooting.

 ### Access the application on SAP BTP, Cloud Foundry environment